-The COVID-19 pandemic has severely restricted the level of economic activity around the world and is having an unprecedented effect on the global travel industry.
-In response to the pandemic, the governments of many countries, states, cities and other geographic regions have implemented containment measures, such as imposing restrictions on travel and business operations and advising or requiring individuals to limit or forgo their time outside of their homes.
+The continued impact of the COVID-19 pandemic has severely restricted the level of economic activity around the world and is having an unprecedented effect on the global travel industry.
+In response to the pandemic and the various waves of infection caused by it, the governments of many countries, states, cities and other geographic regions have implemented in the past, and continue to implement, containment measures, such as imposing travel restrictions, curfews, quarantine requirements, social-distancing, adjusted business operations and vaccination mandates, which tend to adversely affect the ability of businesses to operate in the manner they had prior to the COVID-19 pandemic.
 Individuals' ability to travel has been curtailed through border closures, mandated travel restrictions and limited operations of hotels and airlines and may be further limited through additional voluntary or mandated closures of travel-related businesses.
 The measures implemented to contain the COVID-19 pandemic have had, and are expected to continue to have, a significant negative effect on our business, financial condition, results of operations, cash flows and liquidity position.
-As a result of the upswing in COVID-19 case counts that intensified in October 2020, new strains of the virus that have recently emerged and implementations of additional travel restrictions, particularly in Europe, we have seen a deterioration of our financial results in the fourth quarter of 2020 compared to 2020 summer period.
-With the continued spread of COVID-19 in Europe, the United States and other countries, we expect the COVID-19 pandemic and its effects to continue to have a significant adverse impact on our business.